nxomimo/nxomimo.github.io/_pages/about.md

 ⚡ I study Electrical Engineering and Computer Science.

-💡 Currently conducting research in nanoelectronics, specifically digital memory architectures.
+💡 I am currently conducting research in nanoelectronics, specifically digital memory architectures.

-Currently seeking summer 2024 opportunities to contribute to dynamic teams and further develop my technical and professional skills!
+Feel free to browse around to learn more about me and my work!
+If you would like to get in touch, you can reach me through the email button in the sidebar.